sarahhudaib/Math-Kit/work_space_cards.md

 ## **Plotter**

+This workspace card was made using [**matplotlib**](https://matplotlib.org/) library, with the help of [**NumPy**](https://www.dataquest.io/blog/numpy-tutorial-python/) in Python and [**csv**](https://docs.python.org/3/library/csv.html) for the data set.

-This workspace card is used to plot the graph of either:
+It's used to plot the graph of either:

-    1. An entered list.
-    2. An entered polynomial equation.
-    3. Or a data set from a csv file.
+    1. A data set from a csv file that the user can import.

-using [**matplotlib**](https://matplotlib.org/) library, with the help of [**NumPy**](https://www.dataquest.io/blog/numpy-tutorial-python/) in Python.
+    2. Or an entered polynomial equation.

-This workspace offers the user the option to plot functions of the following types:
+while providing the user with the option to save the graph as an image, in addition to plotting the graph with two different ways:

-    - Linear
-    - Polynomial function
+    1. bar plot
+    2. line plot

 <br>